 Download the latest Montana Forests Newsletter.
 Keep up with our progress on protection and restoration.
 Learn more about our staff and partners and get early notice of upcoming volunteer opportunities and events.

 The Role of Fire

 For thousands of years, fire was the major force shaping Montana forests.
 Fires varied in frequency and severity, but kept forests healthy and resilient.
 But, after a devastating series of fires swept through the West in 1910, people started to see fire as the enemy.
 We rushed to fight any and all fire.
 Ironically, snuffing out these periodic burns put forests at greater risk for severe, large-scale fires.

-Today, forests have become much more crowded than they were historically, making it easier for insects and wildfire to spread from tree to tree.
-The dense growth can make fires far more severe and more dangerous and costly to fight.
+Today, forests have become uncharacteristically crowded compared to historic conditions, making it easier for insects and wildfire to spread from tree to tree.
+The dense growth shades out a lot of forage for wildlife and can make fires far more severe and more dangerous and costly to fight.
 Climate change is magnifying the problem.
 Each year, the cost of firefighting grows, along with the threat to water, lives and property.

-- If you live near a forest, make sure your home is Fire Wise.
+- If you live near a forest make sure your home is Fire Wise.

 - Support land protection in forests so they can remain functioning as forests.

-Our forest work is focused on the Crown of the Continent—a 10-million acre mosaic of habitat where wildlife such as grizzly bears, lynx and wolverines still roam.
+Our forest work is focused on the Crown of the Continent—a 10-million-acre mosaic of habitat where wildlife such as grizzly bears, lynx and wolverines still roam.
 During the settlement of the West, key sections of this wild land were carved up into a checkerboard of public and private ownership that threatened to destroy the natural integrity of the Crown.
-Roads bisected vital migration routes and unsustainable logging and development disturbed important habitat.
+Roads bisected vital migration routes and intense logging and development disturbed important habitat.

 Open Lands Policy